Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: Unitarization

 \subsection{Amplitudes at high energies}

-In Figure \ref{fig: real_WWWW_a} we plot the modulus of the real part of the amplitude computed at the tree plus one-loop level for the process $W_L W_L \to Z_L Z_L$ for various values of the parameter $a$.
+In Fig. \ref{fig: real_WWWW_a} we plot the modulus computed at the tree plus one-loop level for the process $W_L W_L \to Z_L Z_L$ for various values of the parameter $a$ at a fixed scattering angle $\cos\theta=0.3$.
 Departures from the SM value $a=1$ result in a clear bad high-energy behavior.